Kids Protection Plans

 Consider a scenario where you and your spouse get into a car accident while your child is at school and are unable to communicate.
 Who takes care of and makes decisions for your child in the short-term?
 What happens if you have designated a long-term guardian, but they live out-of-state?
 Where do your children go in the short-term?
 Not having clear, legally enforceable answers to these questions can lead to court challenges by members of your family.
 It could even result in your children being placed in the custody of Child Protective Services.

 While these hypotheticals are of course unpleasant to imagine, they illustrate why Kids Protection Plans are so important.
 At Weldon Law Group, PLLC, we have nearly 2 decades of experience in helping clients throughout the state of Florida with their legal problems.
 Our Jacksonville attorney can help prepare your children for every eventuality by formalizing a Kids Protection Plan.
-To get started, dial (904) 712-2556 or contact us online to schedule a free consultation.

 What a Kids Protection Plan Does for You and Your Children